rit-sse/OneRepoToRuleThemAll/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve our website
 title: Bug with [situation]
 labels: Bug
 assignees: ''